What Is Palliative Care?

 Palliative care is given by a team of people who focus on the physical, emotional, and psychosocial aspects of advanced illness.
-The team may include a palliative care doctor or nurse, social worker, pharmacist, dietitian, counselor, spiritual advisor, and others.
+The team may include a palliative care provider or nurse, social worker, pharmacist, dietitian, counselor, spiritual advisor, and others.
 To get the most of palliative care, both the patient and loved ones have a role.

 What a person who is receiving medical treatment can do